Nichigo/C_Exercises/README.md

-Exercises from the Zed Show's book.
+Exercises from Zed Show's book.